- Go Hiking

 Take the #1 Train to the 242nd Street Station.

 At the northernmost entrance to the 242nd Street station on the east side of Broadway, descend a short stairway into the park and turn left onto a wide path.
-After passing a restroom building (currently under renovation) to the left and green buildings that surround the park’s pool on the right, you’ll come to the Van Cortlandt House Museum (open Tuesday to Friday from 10 a.m. to 3 p.m., and on weekends from 11 a.m. to 4 p.m.).
+After passing a restroom building on the left and green buildings that surround the park’s pool on the right, you’ll come to the Van Cortlandt House Museum (open Tuesday to Friday from 10 a.m. to 3 p.m., and on weekends from 11 a.m. to 4 p.m.).
 This historic stone building, built in 1748, is the oldest building in the Bronx.
 George Washington actually slept here!
 There is a $5.00 admission charge for a self-guided tour of this fascinating building, which has been beautifully restored.

 After touring the building and its grounds, head east along a service road, passing playing fields to the left and the park’s Nature Center to the right.
 At the end of the fields, as the service road curves to the left, turn right and follow a dirt path that descends through the woods to the Putnam Trail.
 To the right, you’ll notice 13 stone pillars, known as the Grand Central Stones.
 These were placed there by the New York Central Railroad to determine which type of stone weathered best.